JEF-Hinter: Leveraging Offline Knowledge for Improving Web Agents Adaptation: Introduction

 We introduce \MethodName{}, an agentic system that distills offline traces into explicit, context-aware hints.
-Instead of replaying full trajectories~\citep{shinn2023reflexion, fu2024autoguide}, \MethodName{} employs a \emph{zooming module} to focus on critical decision points and a \emph{reflection step} to convert them into concise natural-language hints capturing both effective strategies and common pitfalls.
+Instead of replaying full trajectories~\citep{shinn2023reflexion, fu2024autoguide}, \MethodName{} employs a \emph{zooming module} to identify critical decision points and a \emph{reflection step} to convert them into concise natural-language hints capturing both effective strategies and common pitfalls.
 Hints can be generated from single traces, pairwise contrasts, or multi-trace aggregation, ensuring coverage even when no successful run exists.
-Each hint is paired with a \emph{semantic key} for retrieval, enabling either fine-grained step-level guidance or efficient goal-conditioned retrieval at inference preventing overload from irrelevant information~\citep{zhao2024expel} and complementing intra-task reflection mechanisms~\citep{shinn2023reflexion}.
-This offline-to-online pipeline produces a lightweight database of actionable hints that improves agent robustness and long-horizon generalization without requiring model fine-tuning.
-Since \MethodName{} represents guidance as explicit hints linked to their source traces or documents, it provides greater transparency and traceability than both supervised fine-tuning and in-context RAG, allowing systematic analysis of how offline data influences agent behavior.
+Each hint is paired with a \emph{semantic key} for retrieval, enabling either fine-grained step-level guidance or efficient goal-conditioned retrieval at inference, preventing overload from irrelevant information~\citep{zhao2024expel} and complementing intra-task reflection mechanisms~\citep{shinn2023reflexion}.
+This offline-to-online pipeline produces a lightweight database of actionable hints that improves agent robustness and long-horizon performance without requiring model fine-tuning.

+The algorithmic framework of \MethodName{} (comprising zooming, reflection, and retrieval) is domain-agnostic and can be applied to any sequential decision-making setting where offline trajectories exist.
+However, the \textit{hint databases} produced are domain-specific, as they capture patterns from particular environments and interfaces.
+We focus our evaluation on web navigation because long observations (HTML/AXTree) make zooming especially valuable, and benchmarks like MiniWoB++ and WorkArena support multiple task instantiations for studying within-environment hint transfer—the primary use case for organizations accumulating experience within workflows.

+Crucially, \MethodName{}'s benefits compound over time: as tasks recur, hints derived from past failures and successes reduce variance, prevent repeated errors, and stabilize agent behavior.
+Since \MethodName{} represents guidance as explicit hints linked to their source traces, it provides greater transparency and traceability than supervised fine-tuning or in-context RAG.
+Beyond effectiveness, \MethodName{} is cost-efficient at inference: hint generation is performed offline and amortized across executions, so test-time overhead is limited to lightweight retrieval and prompt augmentation.
+As shown in Figure~\ref{fig:2d_plots}, \MethodName{} achieves substantial gains while incurring only slightly higher cost than ReAct~\citep{yao2023react} and remaining more efficient than AutoGuide~\citep{fu2024autoguide}.